 LifeStation’s UL listed monitoring center is among the best in the world, if not the best.
-Philips Lifeline is the only company that can rival them.
-Their CSAA certified specialists first complete six weeks of classroom training before proceeding to an apprenticeship program where they work with an experienced specialist.
+Philips Lifeline is the only company that can rival it.
+Its CSAA certified specialists first complete six weeks of classroom training before proceeding to an apprenticeship program where they work with an experienced specialist.
 After becoming certified, they continue to be evaluated on a regular basis.
-These high standards also extend to their customer service, which is there to help you 24/7 with any issue you might have.
+These high standards also extend to the company’s customer service, which is there to help you 24/7 with any issue you might have.

-Every time you call for help, their agents stay on the phone with you until emergency responders arrive.
+Every time you call for help, the agents stay on the phone with you until emergency responders arrive.
 The average response time in our tests was around 45 seconds, which is average.
 Some competitors answered faster, but the professionalism of this emergency response center impressed us.
-Their agents were also very courteous, time and time again, when we pressed the help button only to conduct a test.
+Customer service agents were also very courteous, time and time again when we pressed the help button only to conduct a test.

 If we take a look at LifeStation reviews from the Better Business Bureau, we can see that the company has a fantastic rating of A+.
 This means that LifeStation resolves most of the customer complaints to the customer’s satisfaction.
-Considering that they are one of the biggest medical alert system companies, the number of user complaints is something to be expected.
-Their willingness to resolve user complaints in a friendly manner certainly adds to the overall excellent reputation this company enjoys.
+Considering that it is one of the biggest medical alert system companies, the number of user complaints is something to be expected.
+Its willingness to resolve user complaints in a friendly manner certainly adds to the overall excellent reputation this company enjoys.

-While there is no LifeStation review by AARP, this association states in their guidelines their preference for systems like this one that don’t require multi-year contracts.
+While there is no LifeStation review by AARP, this association states in its guidelines the preference for systems like this one that doesn’t require multi-year contracts.
 However, opting to pay for the services annually provides the best value.
 LifeStation’s landline system costs around a dollar a day, $30 a month if billed monthly.
 The price drops to around $28 if billed quarterly, and finally to around $26 if paid annually.
 The cellular option costs an extra $7 a month, whichever payment option you choose.

 Ordering Your System